 Grandmothers

 Every child deserves a family.
-So 20,000 Nyaka Grandmothers volunteer to care for 80,000 orphaned Nyaka children.
+So over 23,000 Nyaka Grandmothers volunteer to care for over 92,000 orphaned Nyaka children.
 This innovative, scalable, home-based model of care aids the healthy development of each child.
 Regular meetings provide training and support, while our microfinance programs strengthen these households as women invest in each other and their own futures.

 Health + Nutrition